digital-fabric/uringmachine/grant-2025/journal.md

   For the time being, I've added a `#post_fork` method to the UM fiber scheduler which should be manually called after a fork. (commit 2c7877385869c6acbdd8354e2b2909cff448651b)

+- Added two new low-level APIs for waiting on processes, instead of `UM#waitpid`, using the io_uring version of `waitid`.
+The vanilla version `UM#waitid` returns an array containing the terminated process pid, exit status and code.
+The `UM#waitpid_status` method returns a `Process::Status` with the pid and exit status.
+This method is present only if the `rb_process_status_new` function is available (see above).